videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/pubsub.md

 ### subscribe()

-- `publish()` is used to subscribe a particular topic to get all messages of that topic in the meeting
+- `subscribe()` is used to subscribe a particular topic to get all the messages of that particular topic in the meeting.

 #### Parameters

 - topic :

   - type : `String`
-  - participants can deliever and get messages with the help of topic name.
+  - Participants can listen to messages on that particular topic.

 - listener : `function`